John Wasik likes Series I Savings Bonds

 Categorized as: Yesterday's News (old post archive)

-At the end of a column on the consumer debt burden in the U.S., John Wasik, author of The Kitchen-Table Investor and Bloomberg.com columnist, recommends I bonds.
+At the end of a column on the consumer debt burden in the U.S., John Wasik, author of and Bloomberg.com columnist, recommends I bonds.

 If you or someone you know is handcuffed by debt, try trading debt for savings.
 When $100 in debt is paid off, buy a U.S. inflation-adjusted bond, or I-bond.
 This savings bond, paying a 6.73 percent rate through May 1, is a great deal.
 It's commission free, compounds interest for 30 years and pays a bonus rate based on the U.S. consumer price index.